f5devcentral/f5-automation-labs/docs/class2/module2/lab1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this task you will Import a Postman Collection that contains Installation helpers, Examples and a automated Test Framework.
+In this task you will Import a Postman Collection that contains Installation helpers, Examples and an automated Test Framework.
 The collection is installed from the f5-postman-workflows GitHub repository.

 Perform the following steps to complete this task: